Who manages the program?

 No, only state organizations are eligible to apply to the SBA for funding under the STEP Program.
 States use the money funded by the Small Business Administration plus state funding to provide financial assistance directly to small businesses.

 How do the states receive funding from the STEP Program?

 Each year, the SBA issues a Program Announcement inviting states, the District of Columbia, the Commonwealth of Puerto Rico, Commonwealth of the Northern Mariana Islands, Guam, American Samoa and the U.S. Virgin Islands to submit applications for an award used specifically for export development activities.
 The applications are evaluated using a merit-based review process consisting of three phases:

 - Threshold Review: applications are reviewed for completeness and adherence to application requirements

 - Tier I Review: applications are evaluated by a panel of experts from the federal international trade community and the Small Business Administration

 - Tier II Review: applications undergo budgetary analyses conducted by Office of International Trade staff

 After completing this competitive process, the Small Business Administration awards grants to the states and those monies are then awarded to small businesses for export related initiatives.

 How do I get started?

-Scroll down to the map and click on your state.
+Scroll down to the bottom and click on your state.
 Then call your local STEP Program representative.
 They’re there to help!
-Contact STEP now!